xbach/docs/trezor-user/recovery.rst

 .. image:: images/recovery-start.png

 Enter the name of your TREZOR device.
-If you setup your device without changing any advanced options you can simply press continue.
+If you set up your device without changing any advanced options you can simply press continue.
 Otherwise configure the advanced options as they were before you lost your old TREZOR:  Look at your recovery card to see how many words your recovery seed has.
 Check the "Additional passphrase encryption" box if your old TREZOR had a passphrase.
 And press continue.

 You'll need to set up a new PIN for your new TREZOR device.
-After that you can look down at your TREZOR and follow the instructions on the screen.
+After that, you can look down at your TREZOR and follow the instructions on the screen.

 .. image:: images/trezor-recovery.jpg